Anil-matcha/GPT-Actions/README.md

 ### Hosted version of GPT Auth

 If you don't want to setup locally and wish to use a hosted version, you can start from https://gpt-auth.thesamur.ai/

+### Demo

+Here is a demo chatgpt plugin built with GPT Auth to test the entire flow of the app https://chat.openai.com/g/g-xx7FJpizE-gpt-auth